-Yoga Chikitsa
+Yoga Chikitsa aka Primary Series

 Dandasana is the transitory pose from the standing postures to the seated postures.
 This is where we enter the Primary Series of Ashtanga Yoga, known as "yoga therapy" or yoga chikitsa.
 The practice of yoga chikitsa helps to cleanse and purify the internal organs-if the organs of the body are not clean, disease develops.
-In today's sedentary lifestyle with the prevalence of processed foods the organs of the body are over-loaded.
+In today's sedentary lifestyle with the prevalence of processed foods and toxins (in our food, in our environment, in our toiletries and household products, etc.!) - the organs of the body are over-loaded.

 The asana in primary series are effective in preventing the accumulation of waste products, keeping the body free from disease.
 Postures (yogasana) can help rebalance a diseased body and maintain balance in a healthy body.
-Each individual asana has many specific benefits, but it is important to acquire flexibility-the deeper the asana is performed the greater the internal cleansing effects.
+Each individual asana has many specific benefits, however detoxing is a central theme of primary series.
 It is not just the asana that detoxify the body, it is the heat, the sequencing, the breathing and the bandhas combined with the asana that create quite an extraordinary therapeutic system.

-The actual practice of learning and doing Ashtanga Yoga is therapy-the breathing, sweating, stretching, rearranging, realigning, squeezing and soaking, purifying, and transforming.
-It cleans out the system, destressing and detoxing as it assists the body in its ability to heal itself and maintain a strong and healthy immune system.
+The actual practice of learning and doing Ashtanga Yoga is therapy-the breathing, sweating, stretching, rearranging, realigning, squeezing and soaking, purifying and transforming.

+It cleans out the system, de-stressing and detoxing as it assists the body in its ability to heal itself and maintain a strong and healthy immune system.
-© 2006 Bobbi Misiti B-FIT Body & Mind YOGA